vvybclock/sequences_and_connection_tables/ybclock/README.md

 For an example of the wonderful simplicity this gives the analysis, see `ybclock.analysis.scripts.cavity_scan_analysis`.

+## Simple Feedback Loops

+One feature we need is to perform feedback on measured atom data and adjust future experiments accordingly.

+The simplest example we have of this, is measuring the empty experimental cavity frequency and adjusting the bridging frequency for the 759nm laser.
+This allows us to position the experimental cavity to be on resonance with the atoms.

 ## Hardware Versioning

 The idea for the version number is to separate mutually exclusive hardware